kyosakura94/CapstoneProject/README.md

 The game features an opening menu that allows the player to start the game, and move between scenes.

-## Using our engine
+## Using my engine

-In order to use our engine to make a game, create an instance of NoRoGameEngine, and initialize it with an instance of a GameInterface in the entry point.
+In order to use my engine to make a game, first make sure that all the libraries reference have been linked properly.
+Second try an create an instance of NoRoGameEngine, and initialize it with an instance of a GameInterface in the entry point.

 ```C++
 int main(int argc, char* argv[])